 - After you have typed the Alt code, release the Alt key to insert the Symbol into your document.

-Inserting the raised to 3 symbol using the character map
+Inserting the raised to 3 symbols using the character map

 Alternatively, Follow the steps below to paste the Cubed Symbol into the character map dialog box for Windows users.